 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Developed cooperatively with scholars and librarians worldwide, Oxford Bibliographies offers exclusive, authoritative research guides to a variety of subjects.
-UVa subscribes to the African Studies, African-American Studies, Anthropology, Atlantic History, Art History, Buddhism, Classics, Criminology, Hinduism, Islamic Studies, Jewish Studies, Latino Studies, Literary and Critical Theory, Medieval Studies, Music, and Renaissance & Reformation bibliographies.
+UVa subscribes to the African Studies, African-American Studies, Anthropology, Atlantic History, Art History, Buddhism, Classics, Criminology, Hinduism, Islamic Studies, Jewish Studies, Latino Studies, Literary and Critical Theory, Medieval Studies, Music, Renaissance & Reformation bibliographies, and British and Irish Literature modules.

 Religions of America traces the history and unique character of religious movements that originated in or were re-shaped by the United States during the nineteenth and twentieth centuries.
 The collection pays especially close attention to America’s unique role as a birthplace for new religious movements, especially after World War II.